patternfly/patternfly-react/packages/react-core/src/components/Timestamp/examples/Timestamp.md

 By default, a timestamp will display the current date and time based on the current locale if the `date` prop is not passed in.

-The following example shows one way to build an ISO 8601 string with the current local date and time, which gets passed into the `datetime` prop.
-Alternatively, the current UTC date and time could be passed in using the `toISOString` method.

 ```ts file="./TimestampDefault.tsx"
 ```